These plant feeders can cause a big problem for gardeners. Leafhopper adults are small, wedge-shaped insects that can damage your plants.

 This natural form of insect control is one of the most important aspects of organic gardening.

 Some insects are predatory.
-They are able and willing to consume large numbers of the eggs, larvae, and even adult stages of insect pests, including the leafhopper bug.
+They are able and willing to consume large numbers of eggs, larvae, and even adult stages of insect pests, including the leafhopper bug.

-Moreover, you can purchase some of these beneficial insects from reputable online stores such as Arbico.
+Moreover, you can purchase some of these beneficial insects from reputable online stores, such as Arbico.

 4. Garden Clean-Up